 When you have access to the full text of an article through a database at Western you will usually see a link to a PDF or HTML version of the article.
 In some cases, such as with the ERIC database, the links to full text will be somewhere else.
 Just because the database you are looking in does not have access to an article does not mean that Western does not have access through another source!
-Use the blue Findit! button to see if we have access to the article through another database when the one you are in does not provide direct access.
+Use the blue Findit! button to see if we have full text access to the article through another database.

 If you have questions about full text access don't hesitate to contact us.